Preterite Perfect Tense in Spanish Grammar

 - Lingolia Plus Spanish

-Learn about the conjugation and usage of the preterite perfect in Spanish grammar with Lingolia then practise what you have learnt in the exercises.
-In tense comparison, you will find an overview of all the tenses in Spanish grammar.
+Learn about the conjugation and use of the past anterior in Spanish grammar with Lingolia, then practise in the exercises.

 Example